 co-op share loans – the Legal Structure in Loan Delivery is “cooperative.”

-Fannie Mae’s standard pooling option allows lenders to include in an MBS pool only those mortgages for which the first payment due date is no later than the first day of the month that immediately follows the issue date of the related MBS.
+Fannie Mae’s standard pooling option allows lenders to include in an MBS pool only those loans for which the first payment date is no later than the first day of the month that immediately follows the issue date of the related MBS.
 The pool issue date is the first day of the month in which securities backed by the MBS pool are issued.
-For seasoned loans, the first payment due date must be at least 12 months prior to the pool’s issue date.
-Seasoned loans can be commingled in pools with unseasoned loans but must comply with the maturity parameters specified in C3-4-02, Commingling Fixed-Rate Mortgages in MBS.
+For seasoned loans, the first payment date must be at least 12 months prior to the pool’s issue date.

-In addition, the mortgage’s amortization schedule must not provide for any period during which principal has been disbursed and is outstanding, but interest is not accruing.
+In addition, the loan’s amortization schedule must not provide for any period during which principal has been disbursed and is outstanding, but interest is not accruing.

 A negotiated contract is needed to pool loans for which the borrower’s monthly payment is due on a day other than first of the month (“odd due dates”).

-To sell seasoned mortgages under an MBS execution, lenders must have an MBS commitment that permits delivery of seasoned mortgages.
+To sell seasoned loans under an MBS execution, lenders must have an MBS commitment that permits delivery of seasoned loans.
 For information on pricing and parameters, contact the Capital Markets Pricing and Sales Desk (see E-1-03, List of Contacts).

-Mortgages with different annual rates of interest can be included in the same MBS pool, as long as those rates fall within the minimum and maximum spreads Fannie Mae allows between the mortgage interest rates and the pass-through rate for the MBS pool.
+Loans with different annual rates of interest can be included in the same MBS pool, as long as those rates fall within the minimum and maximum spreads Fannie Mae allows between the loan interest rates and the pass-through rate for the MBS pool.

-For most fixed-rate mortgages that are pooled, the minimum allowable interest rate is 25 basis points (.25%) above the pool’s pass-through rate and the maximum allowable interest rate is 250 basis points (2.50%) above the pool’s pass-through rate.
-For fixed-rate pools allowing minimum servicing fee less than 25 basis points, the minimum allowable interest rate is 225 basis points (2.25%) above the pool’s pass-through rate.
+For fixed-rate loans that are pooled, the minimum allowable interest rate is 25 basis points (.25%) above the pool’s pass-through rate and the maximum allowable interest rate is 112.5 basis points (1.125%) above the pool’s pass-through rate.

-All mortgages in a single MBS pool must be serviced by the same entity.
-If a lender plans to deliver several pools for inclusion in a multiple pool (Fannie Majors), a single pool may only be serviced by a single entity when multiple pools make up the Major.
-Further, that entity (regardless of whether it is the lender delivering the pools or a third party) must be servicing mortgages in the multiple pool that have the same remittance cycle as the mortgages that are being delivered (or for which servicing is being assigned).
+All loans in a single issuer MBS pool must be serviced by the same entity.
+If a lender plans to deliver several pieces for inclusion in a multiple pool (Fannie Majors), each piece may have a different servicer.
+The lender may deliver any combination of seller/servicer numbers for inclusion in a multiple pool (Fannie Majors), however the servicers designated must be servicing loans in the multiple pool that have the same remittance cycle as the loans being delivered.

 The table below provides references to the Announcements that have been issued that are related to this topic.